shlevanto/text_file_compression/README.md

 ```
 java -jar tirautin <filename> -m <l or b> <additional flags>
 ```
 There is also a ready made jar -file in releases.
+Please notice that the ```config.properties``` -file included in the releases needs to be in the same folder as the jar -file that is being run.

 I've included two files: poem.txt is a poem in English and nucleotide-sample.txt contains some DNA sequences.